ctsdownloads/tosk-task-manager/README.md

 - Optional: If you don't have any other programs in ~/.local/bin
 - you can remove the directory and PATH addition
 - rm -rf ~/.local/bin
-- Then edit ~/.bashrc to remove the PATH addition line

 ---

 ## ✅ Requirements